andrew/ultimate-awesome/README.md

 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.
 - [awesome-github-actions](https://github.com/Alliedium/awesome-github-actions) - Discover a collection of GitHub Actions workflow examples that will supercharge your development process.
 Level up your projects with the efficiency and reliability of GitHub Actions, saving time and ensuring high-quality code.
 - [awesome-nextui](https://github.com/avalynndev/awesome-nextui) - A curated list of awesome things related to nextUI.
-- [awesome-bible-developer-resources](https://github.com/biblenerd/awesome-bible-developer-resources) - A curated list of awesome resources for developers (and other nerds) working with biblical texts and related tools.
 - [awesome-ios-talks](https://github.com/bystritskiy/awesome-ios-talks) - 🇷🇺 A list of interesting сonference and meetups talks about iOS development.
 - [awesome-mcu](https://github.com/cla7aye15I4nd/awesome-mcu) - Some learning materials, notes and scripts about the programming and security of microcontroller.
+- [fucking-awesome-aws](https://github.com/correia-jpv/fucking-awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
+Featuring the Fiery Meter of AWSome.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
+With repository stars⭐ and forks🍴.
+- [fucking-awesome-dotnet](https://github.com/correia-jpv/fucking-awesome-dotnet) - A collection of awesome .NET libraries, tools, frameworks and software. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [awesome-eco](https://github.com/CrowdHailer/awesome-eco) - Resources and Prodjects addressing human ecological impact.
 - [awesome-full-stack-web-developer](https://github.com/dmdv/awesome-full-stack-web-developer) - Tools, tutorials, books and interview questions for Full-Stack web developers.
 - [awesome-embeddings](https://github.com/eifuentes/awesome-embeddings) - 🪁A curated list of awesome resources around entity embeddings.